cbitstech/Purple-Robot/README.md

 Next, go to the `Purple Robot` folder and rename the following files:

 * `gradle.properties.template` to `gradle.properties`
+    OR
+* Use the existing gradle.properties to sign with the testing key already contained within the repository.
 * `local.properties.template` to `local.properties`
 * `res/values/keys.xml.template` to `res/values/keys.xml`

 In `local.properties`, set the location of your Android SDK.
 In `gradle.properties`, set the values for your Android signing keystore and key.
-Refer to [Google's signing documentation](http://developer.android.com/tools/publishing/app-signing.html) for more details.
+Refer to [Google's signing documentation](http://developer.android.com/tools/publishing/app-signing.html) for more details to set up your own key.

 In `keys.xml`, please obtain your own Google Places API key from the [Google API Console](https://code.google.com/apis/console/?pli=1) to enable integration with Google Play location services.
 (You may also leave the key empty if you're not using those features.)